-For 2017, I am host a number of in-person and online workshops.
-From learning about creating amazing black and white images to mastering your digital printing to finding how to create more meaningful work, there are several workshops to consider.
+For 2018, I am hosting a number of in-person and online workshops.
+From learning about creating amazing black and white images to mastering your digital printing to finding how to create more meaningful work, there will be several workshops to consider.
 I am also hosting a number of workshops with Lori Kane, my partner in Silly Dog Studios.
 These workshops will focus on a number of creative topics and ideas.
 Look for both my photography and the silly dog dates in the coming weeks.

 “I feel very fortunate to have met, worked and studied with Daniel Gregory.
 He’s thoughtful, engaging, and talented both technically and creatively.
 I’ve had the chance to learn from him both one-on-one and in a group setting.
 He is a wonderful teacher and mentor.”Jeff Merriman-Cohen

 Latest Blog Post

 Learning to print in color is about using a system of opposites to balance the photograph.
 This is the same process in the analog darkroom and in black and white printing.
 You add light to make it darker, subtract light to make it brighter and add the...